DV

 Strategy & risk

-CONY tracks Coinbase (COIN) with a covered call approach, while NVDY tracks NVIDIA (NVDA) using a covered call strategy.
+CONY tracks Coinbase (COIN) with a covered call approach, while NVDY tracks NVIDIA (NVDA) with a covered call approach.
+Beta is 2.8303 for CONY and 1.3 for NVDY, indicating NVDY is less volatile relative to the market.

 Fund details